ahmed-bhs/ezpublish-kernel/Readme.md

 ## What is eZ Platform?

 *eZ Platform* is modern, self-sufficient CMS/CMF, and it can be used to meet needs of developers and editorial teams.
 It has been in development since 2011.
-Current eZ Platform v2 is the 7th generation of eZ Publish, it is built on top of the Symfony 3.4LTS framework (Full Stack).
+Current eZ Platform v2 is the 7th generation of the product (previously named eZ Publish).
+It is built on top of the Symfony 3.4LTS framework (Full Stack).

-### Getting a Full Install (*Full Stack*)
+### Getting a Full Installation (*Full Stack*)

 Reflecting what is described above there are several options to get a full install of this Kernel: